LogtalkDotOrg/logtalk3/manuals/sources/refman/methods/question_hook_6.rst

    question_hook(Question, Kind, Component, Tokens, Check, Answer)

-User-defined hook method for intercepting asking a question, declared in the ``logtalk`` built-in object as a public, multifile, and dynamic predicate.
+User-defined hook method for intercepting asking a question, declared in the :ref:`logtalk <apis:logtalk/0>` built-in object as a public, multifile, and dynamic predicate.
 This hook method is automatically called by the :ref:`methods_ask_question_5` method.
 When the call succeeds, the ``ask_question/5`` method assumes that the question have been successfully asked and replied.